Kayo Sports Review & Guide

 While Kayo predominantly features sporting events and documentaries, Foxtel’s content is more spread out over a number of sporting channels, such as Fox Sports, ESPN and beIN SPORTS, while also providing sport specific channels like Fox Cricket and Fox League.

 With both offering coverage in high definition, as well as giving you the option to catch the action on-demand, deciding between the two will depend on what you (or who you’re sharing the subscription with) are looking to get out of it.
 If you’re focused on just sports, or you’re looking to stick to a budget, Kayo may be more up your alley, but if you’re looking to watch movies in the off season, subscribing to Foxtel gives you the option to catch a latest release when the full-time whistle blows.

 Is a Kayo subscription worth it?

 It can be tough to decide which streaming services are really worth it, but the great thing about Kayo is you’ll never watch the same thing twice!
 The sporting drama comes thick and fast, so if you have a need for speed, don’t want to miss a kick, and generally just love sports from all over the world – especially the U.S. – Kayo is a budget-friendly no-brainer.

 Just make sure your favourite leagues and teams are included.
 While Kayo covers most sporting bases, it doesn’t have absolutely everything.
-Plus, some sports can come and go depending on their broadcasting rights, so keep your eye peeled.
+Plus, some niche sports can come and go depending on the broadcasting rights, so keep your eyes peeled.
 But if you’re favourite teams are covered, Kayo represents one hell of a good deal.
+And if you’re not 100% sure, check out what other sports streaming platforms are available in Australia to see if you’ve backed the right team.